darius/cant/overview.md

 free to substitute your own objects that interpret the message their own way.

-The environment should make sense in its own terms: the implementation's internal state should be viewable and to some extent manipulable from Cant itself, as Cant objects.
+This environment should make sense in its own terms: the implementation's internal state should be viewable and to some extent manipulable from Cant itself, as Cant objects.